ResearchAdvancingFuzzing/raf/docs/RUN.md

 sudo minikube start --vm-driver=none sudo chown -R $USER $HOME/.minikube
 ```
+Note: you need to log out and log back in for some of these changes to take effect.
 ## Setup RAF:
 After cloning this repository, run the `run` script in order to pull the gtfo repo, create the docker images, and make the grpc proto files.
 ```